My Scars Are Proof I'm Lucky

 Most of my surgical scars are from intestinal blockages or intestine removal procedures.
 I also have had five hernia repairs, 2 mediports placed, and a stomach tube placement and removal.

-My first three scars, I received as an infant, are the largest.
+The first three scars I received as an infant were the largest.
 They stretch across my entire stomach above my belly button.
-Since I have had them all my life, I am pretty used to them.
+I am used to them since I have had them all my life.
 I usually don’t feel like I need to hide them.
-I like to think of them as reminders that I am lucky to be alive.
-The only time I didn't feel comfortable with would be on vacation (around people I didn't know).
+I think of them as reminders that I am lucky to be alive.
+The only time I felt uncomfortable would be on vacation (around people I didn't know).
 Even so, I still wore two-piece swimsuits.
-One piece suits tugged at my mic-key button, but I always wore longer tankinis, which covered most my scars.
+One-piece suits tugged at my mic-key button, but I always wore longer tankinis, which covered most of my scars.
 As I got older, I didn't care as much if they showed.

 Purple scars

 A few of my scars had to be fixed due to them not healing; my mediport scar remained purple for years.
-When my scars didn’t heal correctly that is what made me uncomfortable.
-They were more noticeable because they would be either purple or bright red in color, and I was always concerned about infections or other issues.
+When my scars didn’t heal correctly, that is what made me uncomfortable.
+They were more noticeable because they would be either purple or bright red, and I was always concerned about infections or other issues.

 Removal of my stomach tube

-The removal of a stomach tube is very different from a surgery.
-They don’t do an actual procedure, they don’t use anesthesia.
-They just remove the stomach tube and let the hole heal up on its own (basically they yanked it out).
-This creates a bit of an indent, that looks like a belly button.
-I was actually really self-conscious about how it would look, because it was different then my other flat scars.
+The removal of a stomach tube is very different from surgery.
+They don’t do an actual procedure, and they don’t use anesthesia.
+They just remove the stomach tube and let the hole heal up on its own (basically, they yanked it out).
+This creates a bit of an indent that looks like a belly button.
+I was actually really self-conscious about how it would look because it was different from my other flat scars.

-However, since I had my stomach tube for so long, when they removed it, my stomach tube hole did not heal.
-It developed a fistula, so they had to go back in a couple months later and surgically cut and sew my stomach (the actual organ and skin) shut.
-So in the end it looked like all my other flat scars.
+However, since I had my stomach tube for so long when they removed it, my stomach tube hole did not heal.
+It developed a fistula, so they had to go back in a couple of months later and surgically cut and sew my stomach (the actual organ and skin) shut.
+So, in the end, it looked like all my other flat scars.

 A part of my story

 Scars are just a part of my story, but they’re an important part!
-They are reminders of how far I have come, how much I have worked, and how lucky I am to be alive and healthy.
+They remind me how far I have come, how much I have worked, and how lucky I am to be alive and healthy.
 I'm thankful for each one!

 Join the conversation